F-Sossi/descriptorCompareVer3/ARCHITECTURE_REFACTOR_PLAN.md

 - SIFT + Stacking: 31.7% MAP
 - All pooling strategies (None, DSP, Stacking) working correctly

-### **🚧 Decision: Make New Core Pipeline The Default (Drop Back-Compat)**
+### **✅ New Core Pipeline Is Default (Back-Compat Dropped)**

-We will finish the refactor and run the project exclusively on the new, clean pipeline.
-Backward compatibility with legacy `descriptor_compare/` code and config shapes is no longer required.
+We now run exclusively on the new, clean pipeline.
+Backward compatibility with legacy `descriptor_compare/` code paths and deprecated config shapes has been removed.

-Implications (actionable):
+Completed actions:
-- New pipeline becomes default across CLIs and libraries.
+- New pipeline is default across CLIs and libraries (no toggles).
-- Remove bridge layers and toggles: `ProcessorBridge`, `ProcessorBridgeFacade`, and `MigrationToggle`.
+- Removed bridge layers and toggles: `ProcessorBridge`, `ProcessorBridgeFacade`, `MigrationToggle`, and legacy tests tied to them.
-- Remove legacy-only configuration allowances (e.g., `normalize`, `matching_threshold`, `validation_method`, `use_locked_keypoints`).
+- Removed legacy-only configuration keys (e.g., `matching_threshold`, `validation_method`, `use_locked_keypoints`).
-- Keep only the modern YAML schema (Schema v1) and enforce it strictly.
+- Schema v1 is enforced strictly by `YAMLConfigLoader`.
-- Retire usage of `descriptor_compare/` in the runtime path; keep only what’s needed temporarily for tests during the transition, then prune.
+- Runtime path uses factories + pooling strategies only; legacy code is no longer used in execution.

 ### 2025-08-29 — Incremental Stage 7 Integration (Historical)